-To larger organisations, we would strongly advise shortlisting the following vendors when looking for the best LMS for healthcare providers, medical product, service or education companies, and for telemedicine training.
+To larger organisations, we would strongly advise shortlisting some of the following vendors when looking for the best LMS for healthcare providers, medical product, service or education companies, and for telemedicine training.

-Following on from our article on How to Choose Healthcare Learning Management Systems, we present our recommendations in no strict order of preference but alphabetically in 3 sections.
+Following on from our article on How to Choose Healthcare Learning Management Systems, we present our recommendations, but in no strict order of preference.
 Established, large, full solutions are first, then more niche offerings for smaller organisations or tactical deployments, and finally two LMS with a strong position in Knowledge Management.